-CBHS - AP Physics 2 - 2023-24
+CBHS - AP Physics 2 - 2024-25

 Welcome to AP Physics 2!
-We find ourselves living through a moment of history that we will long remember.
-The challenges facing us are unprecedented.
-I have always believed that true character is forged through how we react to adversity.
-I am not afraid of a little hard work.
+You survived AP Physics 1, and you're back for more!
+Good for you!
+As you know by now, I am not afraid of a little hard work.
 I hope you're not either!
 This class adheres to the truest principles of science.
 Physics education is meant to be inquiry-based - where students discover physical laws of nature through experimentation and build conceptual models of those laws through small group and class discussion.
 You will need to ask questions, brainstorm solutions, create experiments to test your ideas, analyze the lab results, confirm or revise your answers, and report those findings to the rest of the class - your peers.
 In other words, you will have to use the scientific method.
 You'll find that while knowing and using formulas is an important part of physics, this class will stress your conceptual foundation.

-I have attended multiple AP Summer Institutes and I am an AP Reader - all in an effort to ensure that I am up to date on any new changes.
+I have attended multiple AP Summer Institutes, and I am an AP Reader - all to ensure that I am up to date on any new changes.
 What I can tell you is that we are as prepared here at Cypress Bay as anyone in the country.
 But please do not take this class lightly.
 It is an AP class, and though I hope it will be enjoyable, that is not my ultimate goal.
 The state and national pass rates for AP Physics 2 are about 70%, which is not bad.
-Most years at Cypress Bay it is around 95%.
-Even more impressive is that Cypress Bay accounted for 10% of all the 5s for AP Physics 2 in the state of Florida!
-That includes all high schools - public, private, magnet and charter.
-This tremendous achievement has been accomplished through hard work, not natural talent.
+Last year at Cypress Bay it was 96%.
+Even more impressive is that Cypress Bay accounted for 14% of all the 5s for AP Physics 2 in the state of That includes all 1500+ high schools - public, private, magnet and charter. tremendous achievement has been accomplished through hard work, not natural talent.
 If you don't think that you are up to the challenge of this difficult course, I urge you to reconsider taking it.
 I will work as hard as I can to help you learn the material in a thoughtful and engaging way.
 I expect the same commitment from my students.
 Seniors who may succumb to Senioritis and are looking for an easy class - this is not it.
 Juniors taking 7 AP, AICE and Dual-Enrollment classes - maybe 6 is enough.
 If you struggled with AP Physics 1 - I hear that AP Chem has availability (I kid because I love!).
 Make sure that this is what you truly want, and then let's do this!
 Together, we will derive nearly every formula we use.
 We will perform about 15 experiments, and your lab notebook will be breathtakingly beautiful.
 We have built a very strong physics program here at Cypress Bay, and I'm very excited to have you aboard.
 Let's have a great year!